Types of powered wheelchairs

 These are standard powered wheelchairs that have had a number of adaptations or accessories fitted to them to better meet your needs and to make mobility easier for your specific disability.

 Custom-built powered wheelchairs

-Whatever your requirements and wherever you live in the UK, we have specialist dealers who can tailor a powered wheelchair to suit your specific needs.
+Whatever your requirements and wherever you live in the UK our dealers can tailor a powered wheelchair to suit your specific needs.
 Custom-built powered wheelchairs are built with various adaptations and modifications.
 They use advanced technology so even if you have very limited movement it is likely that you’ll find a suitable product.
-If you believe you need a custom solution, please contact your nearest specialist dealers .
+If you believe you need a custom solution, please contact your nearest dealer .